 What is the difference between AVMultimedia, the ArchivistaBox and the community versions?

 AVMultimedia is 100% Open Source and offers a multimedia Linux desktop for work and leisure.

 ArchivistaBoxes are distributed as commercial solutions in the field of document management (DMS) and virtualization.
 The community versions include “mini” versions of the commercial ArchivistaBox products.
-In the near future, the ArchivistaBox systems will run on the basis of AVMultimedia.
+Since November 2019, the ArchivistaBox systems have been running on the basis of AVMultimedia.

 Do I have to delete my existing operating system to work with AVMultimedia?